vuetifyjs/nuxt-module/docs/guide/server-side-rendering.md

 ## Vuetify SASS Variables

-If you are customising Vuetify SASS Variables via [configFile](https://github.com/vuetifyjs/vuetify-loader/tree/master/packages/vite-plugin#customising-variables) module option with SSR enabled, you have to disable `experimental.inlineSSRStyles` in your Nuxt config file, otherwise you will get an error when building your application:
+If you are customising Vuetify SASS Variables via [configFile](https://github.com/vuetifyjs/vuetify-loader/tree/master/packages/vite-plugin#customising-variables) module option with SSR enabled, you have to disable `features.inlineStyles` (`experimental.inlineSSRStyles` for Nuxt version prior to `3.9.0`) in your Nuxt config file, otherwise you will get an error when building your application:
 ```ts
 // Nuxt config file
 export default defineNuxtConfig({